saurav-sudhir/temp_practice/README.md

   Addition of columns :

-  When a new data point(s) has been fetched from source, the plug-in will compare the freshly fetched source columns with the existing metadata to detect a new column(s).
-It will then alter the target table structure to add the new columns.
-Finally, the plug-in returns the Dataframe to be sent to the Load(Save) part of the code where the dataframe can be appended to the target table.
+  When a new data point(s) has been fetched from source, the plug-in will compare the freshly fetched source columns with the existing metadata to detect new column(s).
+It will then identify their data types and alter the target table structure to add these new columns.
+Finally, the plug-in returns the Dataframe to be sent to the Load(Save) part of the code where the dataframe will get appended to the target table.

   Eg:
   A school is storing entrance exam score details in their DB.
 The existing target table is as follows -